 Narges Mohammadi, Because you think it gives you hope, 14-carat gold earrings (melted), Afghan lapis lazuli stone, silver replica of earring, 2023.
 As shown in the duo-exhibition with Laila H Tara Hastan at Copperfield, London.
 Photography by Lizzy Zaanen.
-Permanent collection of Cheng-Lan Foundation.
+Permanent collection of Cheng-Lan Foundation (Hong-Kong).
 Courtesy of Narges Mohammadi & Copperfield, London.

 INFO